Lolcker2/FPS_x86/README.md

 # tk

-tk is a game similar to Doom 2, ro wolfenstein 3D.
+tk is a game similar to Doom 2, or wolfenstein 3D.

 this project has 2 parts:
 - the first one being a game engine so tk could be run, the game engine uses RayCasting in order to deliver the illusion of 3D space